d-krupke/cpsat-primer/README.md

   operations or debugging purposes.
 The function-based approach did not expose these elements, limiting the flexibility of the solution.

-This class structure is especially useful in scenarios where the optimization process is part of a larger system or requires interaction with users or other computational elements that influence the constraints and objectives dynamically.

 ### Variable Containers

 Modularization is crucial in software engineering for maintaining and scaling